themnsavage/Amazon_Best_Seller_Rank/README.md

     - I would recommend this book due to it having the best rank out of all the books I pulled from Amazon
 - ### Suitability as a Gift:
     - This gift would be a suitable gift if the receiver of the gift are interested in learning about algorithms.

+## Conclusion:
+- In this project, I analyzed Amazon best-seller ranks for Steven S. Skiena's books and recommend "The Algorithm Design Manual" for purchase.
+After manually collecting data because web scraping was blocked, I used matplotlib to create a bar graph for analysis.
+This book is the top-ranked and great for those interested in algorithms.